omardr777/NodeExpressApp/README.md

 # NodeJsProjectF
 Simple implementaion on NodeJs and express

-a web site for drivers to set there availble times and the customer pick the best time for him.
+a web site for drivers to schedule there available times and the customer pick the best time of it.

   https://sunny-project-omardr777.herokuapp.com/